Leopard125/EMMOP/README.md

 # EMMOP

 ------
+Supplementary material has been provided, which includes the datasets associated with the results reported in the manuscript under peer review.

 The code is built upon PlatEMO: A MATLAB platform for evolutionary multi-objective optimization [educational forum], thanks to Ye Tian, Ran Cheng, Xingyi Zhang, and Yaochu Jin.
 Note that we use a previous version of PlatEMO v2.7.